-The disaggregated data used in our empirical work are monthly for the United States, euro area and Japan, and quarterly for Australia, as published by the statistical authorities in each economy.18 For Australia, we choose to focus on the low-inflation period starting from the March quarter of 1993.
-For consistency we present results for the United States from January 1993 onwards, though we have calculated results back to January 1987 and obtained results that are broadly similar to those shown here.
-For the euro area we were constrained by data availability and present results for the period from January 1996.
+The disaggregated data used in our empirical work are monthly for the United States, euro area and Japan, and quarterly for Australia, as published by the statistical authorities in each economy.17 For Australia, we choose to focus on the low-inflation period starting from the March quarter of 1993, and for consistency we present results for the United States from January 1993 onwards.18 For the euro area we were constrained by data availability and present results for the period from January 1996.
 For Japan, we present results from April 1997, so that the effects of the 1997 VAT increase are excluded.
-The sample period for our assessment of the performance of the underlying measures ends in September 2006, although Figures 2, 3 and 8 show data to October 2006 for the US and the euro area.
+The sample period for our assessment of the performance of the underlying measures ends in March 2007 for the United States and Australia, and February 2007 for the euro area and Japan.

 Our analysis uses expenditure items at a relatively fine level of disaggregation.19 In the case of Australia, Japan and the euro area, the CPI and its components are published in non-seasonally adjusted terms only.
-In the case of the United States,
+In the case of the United States, the calculation of the overall CPI uses seasonally adjusted data for some components and unadjusted data for the rest (although a comprehensive list of which components are seasonally adjusted over time was not readily available).
+Given the importance of seasonal adjustment in calculating trimmed mean measures, we have seasonally adjusted the data for all four economies using the Census X12 method in EViews, adjusting all components where a regular seasonal pattern could be identified.